Image of the JLV logo with Venture Israel Fellowship written underneath

 • Able to communicate and share with their home organizations about new approaches and perspectives

-• Able to convene and work in partnership with an Israel Engagement Team of professionals and volunteers from their institution
+• Able to convene and to work in partnership with an Israel Engagement Team of professionals and volunteers from their institution

 Program Participant & Organizational Requirements